tamanna2298/Automation-using-Puppeteer/README.md

 - 👉 Created a youtube playlist automation using Puppeteer which tells us number of videos, views, watch timing and list of videos in the playlist all at one single go.

 - ✨ Learnt automation through chromium browser using puppeteer.
+- ✨ Learnt about async and await functions.